 Figure 8.
 Graphical depiction of control rules 8-11.
-Control rules 8 and 9 consist of systems of harvest controls for various SONCC coho population aggregates and are specified as abundance-based limits to total ERs.
-Control rules 10 and 11 apply to total SONCC coho abundance (for components with sufficient data), which includes Rogue aggregate abundance (R), Klamath-Trinity aggregate abundance (KT), and Freshwater Creek (FW).
-Control rule 10 specifies limits to the total ERs while control rule 11 applies only to ocean fisheries.
-See Table 11 for an example of a matrix-based HCR for SONCC coho.
+Control rules 8 and 9 consist of systems of harvest controls for various SONCC Coho Salmon population aggregates and are specified as abundance-based limits to total ERs.
+Control rules 10 and 11 apply to total SONCC Coho Salmon abundance (for components with sufficient data), which includes Rogue aggregate abundance (R), Klamath-Trinity aggregate abundance (KT), and Freshwater Creek.
+The combined aggregate is abbreviated as R-KT-FW above (Rogue, Klamath-Trinity, Freshwater Creek aggregate).
+Control rule 10 specifies limits to the total exploitation rates while control rule 11 applies only to ocean fisheries.
+See Table 11 for an example of a matrix-based HCR for SONCC Coho Salmon.

-Figure 8 displays an initial set of abundance-based control rules, which would require forecasts of abundance.
-Each of the control rules in Figure 8 have the same basic form, which is depicted in Figure 9.
-These abundance based control rules specify a cap on the exploitation rate (Y3 in Figure 9) at "high" abundance (> X4).
+These abundance-based control rules specify a cap on the exploitation rate (Y3 in Figure 9) at "high" abundance (> X4).
 As abundance decreases below abundance level X4, the allowable exploitation rate decreases linearly until abundance level X3.
 Between "moderate" abundance levels X3 and X2, the control rules specify a constant "moderate" level of the exploitation rate, Y2.
-When abundance is predicted to be low (below X2), the exploitation rate decreases linearly from Y2 to X1 (an exploitation rate of zero).
-For each of the control rules in Figure 7, the "moderate" level of abundance (between X2 and X3) is defined as the middle 50 percent of the distribution of past abundances.
-The 25th percentile of the abundance distribution lies below X2, while the 75th percentile of the abundance level.
-The constant ERs specified at moderate and high abundances are 15 and 25 percent, respectively, for each control rule.
+When abundance is predicted to be low (below X2), the exploitation rate decreases linearly from Y2 to Y1 (an exploitation rate of zero).
+The specific abundance breakpoints and levels of exploitation rate for the HCRs depicted in Figure 8 were not based on biological attributes of the population components or aggregates.
+Rather, these HCRs were parameterized by the distributions of past abundance and an examination of past exploitation rates.
+The "moderate" level of abundance (between X2 and X3) is defined as the middle 50 percent of the distribution of past abundances.
+The 25th percentile of the abundance distribution lies below X2, while the 75th percentile of the abundance distribution lies between X3 and X4, with X4 defined as the highest observed past abundance level.